 I imagined they would go out on a date at the top of Hyatt Recency Hotel Restaurant in San Francisco and tell each other stories while The City revolved below them.
 Each story would be fabricated, but they would not mind.
 The lies would cancel each other out.
 They would find happiness in each other’s arms and a child would be convinced.

 Leslie certainly wanted to be attractive.
 Her hair was a bleached blond with dark roots.
 Paul had lost most of his blonde hair.
-They both worshipped blond people.
+They both worshiped blond people.
 Leslie looked as if she had a lot of facial reconstruction surgery.
 Maybe she had made her nose smaller?
 Her tiny upturned nose was pig like.
 She must have added cheek bones, at the time when cheek bones were in vogue.
 I imagined she would OD someday because she was no longer beautiful, had not found any rich people to sponge off, and could no longer work as a prostitute.
 Leslie was petite, and Rick was tall.
 I imagined they would not look good ballroom dancing.
 Leslie would wear the highest of platform shoes, but it would not be enough.
 If they were not too drunk, they might go dancing downstairs after dinner at the Hyatt.

 Rick was obsessed with being famous, but not in the same way Leslie wanted to be famous.
 Paul wanted to be a name brand star.
 Leslie wanted to accomplish something great that would make her wealthy.

 In was winter in Nantucket, but I chose to stay there while business kept my husband in the city.
 I was almost 50, each time I walked past a mirror, I imagined my body was becoming more pancake shaped.